Noxdor/mpi_pigreco/README.md

-If you have [just](https://github.com/casey/just) installed, just run `just` in the command line to build and run the example.
+If you have [just](https://github.com/casey/just) installed, just run `just` in the command line to build and run the project.

 Otherwise run